containerd/containerd/docs/man/containerd-config.toml.5.md

 **oom_score**
 : The out of memory (OOM) score applied to the containerd daemon process (Default: 0)

+**imports**
+: Imports is a list of additional configuration files to include.
+This allows to split the main configuration file and keep some sections separately (for example vendors may keep a custom runtime configuration in a separate file without modifying the main `config.toml`).
+Imported files will overwrite simple fields like `int` or `string` (if not empty) and will append `array` and `map` fields.

 **[grpc]**
 : Section for gRPC socket listener settings.
 Contains three properties:
  - **address** (Default: "/run/containerd/containerd.sock")